-15.6.1 Couette Flow
+15.6.1 Rotating Couette Flow

 Let us examine qualitatively how a viscous flow becomes turbulent.
-A good example is Couette flow between two long, concentric, relatively rotating cylinders as introduced in Sec.
-14.6.3 and depicted in Fig. 15.15a.
-The Rayleigh stability criterion (flow unstable if and only if angular momentum per unit mass decreases outward) was derived in Sec.
-14.6.3 ignoring viscous stress.
-Now suppose we have a flow that is stable according to the Rayleigh criterion.
-Suppose, further, that the fluid is a liquid and we steadily decrease its viscosity by heating it, so the Reynolds number steadily increases.
-At low Re, the equilibrium flow is stationary and azimuthal [strictly in the φ direction in Fig. 15.15a].
-However, at some critical Reynolds number Re{c1} , the flow becomes unstable to the growth of small perturbations, and these perturbations drive a transition to a new, stationary equilibrium that involves poloidal circulation (quasi-circular motions in the r and z directions, called Taylor rolls); see Fig. 15.15a.
+A good example is rotating Couette flow between two long, concentric, relatively rotating cylinders as introduced in Sec.
+14.6.3 and depicted in Fig. 15.15a, and as studied experimentally in a classic set of experiments by Gollub, Swinney and collaborators (Fenstermacher, Swinney and Gollub 1979; Gorman and Swinney 1982; and references therein).
+In these experiments, the inner cylinder rotates and the outer does not; and the fluid is a liquid whose viscosity is gradually decreased by heating it, so the Reynolds number gradually increases.
+At low Re, the equilibrium flow is stable, stationary and azimuthal (strictly in the φ direction in Fig. 15.15a).
+At very high Re, the flow is unstable, according to the Rayleigh criterion (angular momentum per unit mass increases outward; Sec.
+14.6.3).
+Therefore, as Re is gradually decreased, at some critical Reynolds number Re{c1}, the flow becomes unstable to the growth of small perturbations.

-Fig. 15.15: Bifurcation in Couette flow. (a) Equilibrium flow with Taylor rolls. (b)Bifurcation diagram in which the amplitude of the poloidal circulation $|\Gamma{\rm P}|$ in a Taylor roll is plotted against the Reynolds number Re.
+Fig. 15.15: Bifurcation of equilibria in rotating Couette flow. (a) Equilibrium flow with Taylor rolls. (b) Bifurcation diagram in which the amplitude of the poloidal circulation $|\Gamma{\rm P}|$ in a Taylor roll is plotted against the Reynolds number Re.
 At low Re (Re < Re{c1}) the only equilibrium flow configuration is smooth, azimuthal flow.
-At larger Re (Re{c1} < Re < Re{c2}) there are two equilibria, one with Taylor rolls and stable, the other the smooth, azimuthal flow, which has become unstable. (c) Shape of a Taylor roll at Re{c1} < Re < Re{c2} (dashed ellipse) and at higher Re, Re{c2} < Re < Re{c3} (wavy curve).
+At larger Re (Re{c1} < Re < Re{c2}) there are two equilibria, one with Taylor rolls and stable, the other the smooth, azimuthal flow, which has become unstable. (c) Shape of a Taylor roll at Re{c1} < Re < Re{c2} (dashed ellipse) and at higher Re, Re{c2} < Re < Re{c3} (solid, wavy curve).